In this Article

 - Our support team is always here to help.
 Submit a ticket by clicking on the Help & Support button on the upper right of your Pipe17 dashboard.

-If you’ve tested your products, inventory, and orders and are happy with your setup, you’re ready to go live.
+If you have tested your products, inventory, and orders and are happy with your setup, you’re ready to go live.
 All you need to do now is disable any special filters that you set up specifically for testing.

 Once you follow the steps below, your Pipe17 account will be operational.
-Our system will begin ingesting and processing all products, inventory values, and orders unless you set up specific filters to exclude some.
+Our system will begin ingesting and processing all products, inventory, and orders unless you set up specific filters to exclude some.

 - From your Pipe17 dashboard, click on Integrations and navigate to your sales channel.